steamclock/niceComponents/README.md

 #### Setting a Global Config at Startup

 If you'd like to change _all_ instances of a component, we recommend creating a custom config that you can set when your app first starts.
-Note that you once you've set this config, you'll be unable to update it.
+Note that you once you've set this config once, you'll be unable to update it.

 In the case of multiple customizations applying to the same component, the _most specific_ one will take precedence.